docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 properties that can be manipulated from a script.
 ListItem elements can be of the following types:
 item: the typical item in any type of list.
 It displays text or an image, and can be selected.
-To display an image, set the item object’s image property; see
+To display an image, set the item object's image property; see

 "Displaying images" on page 72.